Frequently Asked Questions

 Q: Where can I find my seven-digit student ID number and university email?

 A: Visit the Activate Your Account page on the Office of Admissions webpage.
+Your student ID number is also available on your New Cards Gateway.

 Q: How soon can I create my housing profile?